code-not-found/code-not-found.github.io/_posts/blogger/2014-04-26-blogger-syntaxhighlighter-setup.md

 # SyntaxHighlighter Options

-In addition to the mandatory <var>'brush'</var> parameter, the &lt;pre&gt; tag has a number of optional parameters.
+In addition to the mandatory <var>'brush'</var> parameter, the <var>&lt;pre&gt;</var> tag has a number of optional parameters.
 For example it is possible to highlight one or more lines to focus the reader's attention by adding the <var>'highlight'</var> parameter as shown below.
-The full list of available parameters can be found [here](The result of above snippet:).
+Checkout the [full list of additional parameters that can be configured](http://alexgorbatchev.com/SyntaxHighlighter/manual/configuration/).

 ``` xml
 <pre class="brush: java; highlight: [3,4,5]">